DeNetPRO/Node/readme.md

 > ⚠️ **Important**: DeNode Manager Desktop is not available for server operating systems (Ubuntu Server, CentOS, etc.) due to lack of GUI support.

-> 💡 **Tip**: Use the DeNode Manager Desktop download page at https://node.denet.app/ to conveniently download the specific application version.
+> 💡 **Tip**: Use the DeNode Manager Desktop download page at <a href="https://node.denet.app/" target="_blank" rel="noopener noreferrer">https://node.denet.app/</a> to conveniently download the specific application version.

 ### How to Choose the Right Architecture